Skip to main content Skip to footer

 Fender Custom Shop Nashville Telecaster

-Why It's Cool: Inspired by the hot-rodded setups of Nashville session greats like Brent Mason, the Nashville Tele blends traditional twang with expanded tonal firepower—a must-have for modern country versatility.
+Why We Picked It: Inspired by the hot-rodded setups of Nashville session greats like Brent Mason, the Nashville Tele blends traditional twang with expanded tonal firepower—a must-have for modern country versatility.

 • Custom Shop craftsmanship ensures pro-level build quality